Ullasamga Utsahamga

+Yasho Sagar died in a car crash on 19 December 2012.
+He had starred in another unreleased film titled Mr Premikudu.

 Plot

-Dhanalakshmi alias Dhana is the only daughter of a landlord who has over ₹50 crore property.
-As she lost her mother in her childhood, her father marries another woman.
+Dhanalakshmi, alias Dhana, is the only daughter of a landlord who has over ₹50 crore of property.
+As she lost her mother in her childhood, her father married another woman.
 However, Dhana faces neglect from her stepmother.
 After Dhana's father passes away, there is no one to console her, and the only friend who showed affection was Balaji.
-He too leaves her after she completes her schooling.
-After Dhana grew up, she bequeaths her father's property, and her mother eyes it and wanted to marry Dhana against her wishes.
+He, too, leaves her after she completes her schooling.
+After Dhana grew up, she bequeathed her father's property, and her mother saw it and wanted to marry Dhana against her wishes.
 Then, Dhana escapes from her house and takes shelter in her friend's house in Hyderabad.

 Aravind, the son of a garage owner, is a vagabond.
 He comes across Dhana and loses his heart to her.
-However, after a few encounters, Dhana gets caught by her stepmother, and when she is about take her away, Aravind helps her from the abduction with the help of police.
+However, after a few encounters, Dhana gets caught by her stepmother, and when she is about to take her away, Aravind helps her escape the abduction with the help of the police.
 This makes Dhana befriend Aravind, and she reveals her childhood friendship and tells him that she is in love with Balaji and cannot imagine any other in his place.
-After refusal, Aravind decides to seek employment in Kolkata.
+After refusing, Aravind decides to seek employment in Kolkata.
 At the same time, Dhana also learns that Balaji is in Kolkata.

-They both again meet in a train, and accidentally, Dhana misses the train during the journey.
+They both again meet on a train, and accidentally, Dhana misses the train during the journey.
 Aravind helps her reach Kolkata to meet Balaji.
-In the process, Aravind gets severely hurt in the hands of a criminal, who tries to implicate Dhana in a narcotics case.
+In the process, Aravind gets severely hurt at the hands of a criminal who tries to implicate Dhana in a narcotics case.
 Later, Aravind takes Dhana to Balaji's house in Kolkata.
-Dhana's stepmother also reaches Kolkata and agrees for Dhana's marriage with Balaji.
+Dhana's stepmother also reaches Kolkata and agrees to Dhana's marriage to Balaji.
 When the marriage is about to take place, Dhana realises that her stepmother enacted a drama and created a fake Balaji to impress Dhana.
 Again, Aravind comes to her rescue, and at that time, Dhana realizes that she is in love with Aravind.
-The film ends on a happy note.
+The film ends with Dhana and Aravind accidentally meeting Balaji and his fiancée.
+Shocked, Dhana faints upon knowing this, then Arvind manages the situation and tactically leaves the place with her.